-AltChar has spoken to Scott Millard and Mario Mirek of G2A after the somewhat disastrous Q&A session flowing G2A's panel at this years Reboot Develop conference.
-Is the recent controversy surrounding the online marketplace a red herring and why is it erupting now?
+AltChar spoke to Scott Millard and Mario Mirek of G2A after a somewhat disastrous Q&A session flowing G2A's panel at this years Reboot Develop conference.
+Is controversy surrounding the online marketplace a red herring and why now?

 As far as online marketplaces for games go, G2A.com has a troubled reputation.
 Accusations of facilitating the reselling of fraudulently obtained game codes to which the company responded with G2A Shield as a paid service, and a clumsily executed attempt to reach out to developers via a service called G2A Direct have culminated this past weekend in a shower of uncomfortable questions during the Reboot Develop industry conference.

 After talking to some of the developers on this year's Reboot Develop, it's clear that emotions are running rampant.
 A lot of the attendees just said that they wouldn't want to be G2A's PR guy, others managed to make it clear that much of this should not be understood as a personal assault but rather a matter of business, while very few were ready to admit that they don't see the complexity of the bigger picture, but are fighting their own battles in the limited fields where they feel that they are affected.